 A critical component of any project will be the development of a funding strategy that identifies the sources, uses, and timing of funds needed to successfully achieve identified goals.
 These plans will be developed in conjunction with the District's public and private partners as capital projects are advanced.
 Therefore, any costs identified within this Plan are projections.
 Intended expenditures will be refined during project development and budgeting, and among other things will reflect the District's intent to complement its ad valorem funds with other funding sources.

-Excess nutrients

-Localized flooding

-Mostly degraded

-aquatic plant
+Excess nutrients Localized flooding Mostly degraded aquatic plant communities

-communities

-Degraded and

-disconnected

-corridors

-Altered wetlands

-Common carp

-Stormwater runoff

-Internal sediment
+Altered wetlands Common carp Stormwater runoff Internal sediment phosphorous loading management

-phosphorous

-loading

-Water quality from
+Water quality from upstream water bodies

-upstream water

-Wetland restoration

-Carp management
+Wetland restoration Carp management Stormwater

-Stormwater

-management

-Internal sediment

-phosphorous

-control

-Restoration of

-upstream water

-bodies